Nightclub Closures & People Staying Home Affecting Bars & Bartenders

 By PubClub.com’s definition, nightlife is anything where people go out and have drinks, including concerts, festivals and even some sporting events such as March Madness.

-Some have estimated that 50 million jobs in the industry could be lost as a result of this pandemic.
+Some have estimated that 50 million jobs in the industry were lost as a result of the pandemic.

 Emma McClarkin, Chief Executive of the British Beer and Pub Association, told the London Daily Mail: